clij/usage-miner/readme.md

 ![Image](images/screenshot.png)

 Please submit this file via email to rhaase@mpi-cbg.de.
+If you prefer to submit this file in public, fully transparently, feel free to submit the file as new `...suggestions.config` file to [this directory](https://github.com/clij/assistant/tree/master/src/main/Resources).
 By submitting the file you agree that this file may become part of future CLIJ releases shared under this [BSD3](https://github.com/clij/clij2/blob/master/license.txt) license.
 In exchange you will find your name in the list of contributors in the acknowledgements section of the [website](https://clij.github.io/) and the CLIJ expert system related publication.
 If you want your affiliation to be mentioned correctly, please specify it in the email.

 Thanks for your contribution!